kerwinc/VSTSTasks/Tasks/GitflowBranchGate/readme.md

 ### Release Notes

+#### 0.4.3

+- Updated rule description

 #### 0.4.2

-- Added a new setting to fail the current feature branch being built if its behind master.
-"Current feature must not be behind master"
+- Added a new setting to fail the current feature branch being built if its behind master ("Current feature must not be behind master").
 - Reordered the rules in the build step settings to group similar rules together.

 #### 0.3.22